 A digest of Illinois Computer Science faculty, alumni, and students who are featured in the media.

-Resoundingly Human podcast -- Illinois CS Professor Sheldon Jacobson appears on the Institute for Operations Research and the Management Sciences' podcast to discus his IMPACT Prize from the group.
-The prize recognized work by Jacobson and his students that helped transform air-travel security.
+Resoundingly Human podcast -- Professor Sheldon Jacobson joins the The Institute for Operations Research and the Management Sciences' podcast to talk about the science behind his NCAA basketball bracket generators.

 Chicago Sun-Times -- “Not everyone is ready for college right out of high school.
 I think this is a really great way to show that faculty cares not only about students graduating but also giving opportunities to everyone.” -- Illinois CS junior Jocelyn Collado, a junior who transferred to Illinois from a community college.